BassJamm/The-IT-Knowledge-base/docs/Azure/Infrastructure/Azure Lighthouse Setup.md

 ##### Delegation Scope(s)

-You've got two options, `Subscription` and `Resource Group`, fairly self explenatory however, you cannot change these after deployment so make sure you select the right one for your needs.
+You've got two options, `Subscription` and `Resource Group`, fairly self explanatory however, you cannot change these after deployment so make sure you select the right one for your needs.

 ##### Authorizations

 - **Principal type**: Group
 - **Name**: Select one of the noted groups in section above.
 - **Display Name**: Do not edit.
 (Friendly name that shows in customer tenant, will default to the group name)
 - **Role**: Assign the roles noted against the groups above.
 - **Access Type**: Permanent.

 ### ARM template Example